-Some agencies, like Springboard, offer HUD-certified housing counseling services, though all CCCS agencies may not offer the same level of housing counseling.
+Some agencies, like Springboard, offer HUD-approved housing counseling services, though all CCCS agencies may not offer the same level of housing counseling.

 History of Consumer Credit Counseling Services

 The NFCC was founded as the National Foundation for Consumer Credit in 1951.
 Credit cards were still a very new financial product then, and the NFCC was founded to promote awareness of credit and financial literacy.

 Very soon, credit counseling emerged as part of the NFCC’s nonprofit service.
 Individual CCCS offices sprang up around the country, including Springboard, which began in 1974 as Consumer Credit Counseling Service of the Inland Empire.

 These CCCS offices were a kind of franchise.
 Independently operated, their common membership in the NFCC gave them access to counselor certification, educational materials, public relations support, a point of centralized negotiation with the creditors, and more.

 Credit counseling became so central to the NFCC that they changed their name from the National Foundation for Consumer Credit to the National Foundation for Credit Counseling.

 In 1993, the Association of Independent Consumer Credit Counseling Agencies (AICCCA) was founded.
 AICCCA offered an alternative to the NFCC, and brought a focus on new technologies that allowed counseling by phone and eventually the internet, allowing credit counseling agencies to reach a wider geographical area.

 Some CCCS agencies, like Springboard, belong to both the NFCC and AICCCA.
 In order to allow nationwide credit counseling without confusion, we needed a new identity.
 The agency changed its name to Springboard, but as an NFCC member, we are still CCCS of the Inland Empire.